haroonalhadisk/video-transcriber-app/Readme.md

 - **Progress Tracking**: Real-time progress updates during transcription
 - **Transcription Preview**: See a preview of the transcription in the application
 - **Local Processing**: All transcription happens locally on your machine with no data sent to external servers
+- **Batch Processing**: Process multiple video files in a directory with a single click
+- **Notion Integration**: Automatically send transcriptions to your Notion database

 ## Installation